 Next, you have traditions like antiques.
 There just something about an item that was made long ago and is still going strong.
 It speaks to how well things were made.
 In our day, most things are made cheaply and quickly instead of thinking about lasting power.
 But in decades past that wasn’t the case.
 The detail is intricate, and so many pieces from clocks to lamps to desks are still being used today.
 They have a level of character from going through life that things today won’t, because they won’t last all those decades.
 Things with long-standing stories within them are some of the most special.

 Finally, the most important piece of tradition, I think, is when we’re talking about romance.
-There’s a song I love by Tiffany Houghton called “Love Like That” that perfectly explains wanting to bring old love traditions back.
-There are reasons that those relationships lasted so long so much more consistently than today’s.
 I remember reading an article (I can’t remember where it was exactly) that interviewed an elderly couple.
 When asked what the secret to a long-lasting relationship, the woman replied with something along the lines of, “We grew up in a time that when something was broken, you fixed it.
 You didn’t just throw it away.”
 That says a lot.
 When things get tough, you don’t give up on what matters most.
 If we aren’t here to love others, then what are we here for?
 With social media’s constant pull, there is such a disconnect in all sorts of relationships, including romantic ones.
 We need to learn to balance enough to put down the phone and put in the time it takes to make relationships successful.
 It takes undivided time, and it’s always worth working for.

 Much Love, Quinn